Happy Feller: NFL career

-Feller was drafted in the fourth round of the 1971 NFL Draft by the Philadelphia Eagles.
+Feller was selected in the fourth round of the 1971 NFL draft by the Philadelphia Eagles.
 He was the first kicker selected in the draft.
-He played in 21 total games.
+He played in 21 total games, but could never shake a quadriceps injury.
 He attempted 20 kicks in his rookie season, making just six.
 His longest field goal was from 50 yards out.
 It was his only season with the Eagles, as he spent the other two seasons with the Saints.
 In his second season, he went 6-for-11 in field goals, with his longest being from 46 yards.
 The 1973 season was his last professional season.
 He went 4-for-12 on field goals, with his longest being from 18 yards out.

+Later life

+After leaving the NFL, Feller lived briefly in St. Louis and Dallas before returning to Austin, where he started a wholesale consumer electronics distribution company.

+In 2014, he was admitted to the Longhorns Hall of Honor.